-Federal and State law, require the State to establish payment rates for child care subsidies that are sufficient to ensure equal access for eligible children [Section 658E(c)(4)(A) of the Social Security Act; 45 CFR Part 98.43(a); Section 410-x (4) of the Social Services Law].
+Federal and State law, require the State to establish payment rates for child care subsidies that are sufficient to ensure equal access for eligible children [ 42 USC 9858c(a)(4)(A); 45 CFR Part 98.43(a); Section 410-x(4) of the Social Services Law].
 Federal regulation requires that payment rates be based on a local market rate survey [45 CFR Part 98.43(b)(2)].
-State law requires the Office of Children and Family Services (OCFS) to establish, in regulation, the applicable market-related payment rate which will establish a ceiling for State and federal reimbursement for payments for child care services (Section 410-x of the New York State Social Services Law).
+State law requires the Office of Children and Family Services (OCFS) to establish, in regulation, the applicable market-related payment rate which will establish a ceiling for State and federal reimbursement for payments for child care services (Section 410-x(4) of the Social Services Law).

-Payment rates must be sufficient to ensure equal access for eligible families to child care services comparable to those provided to children whose parents are not eligible to receive assistance under any federal or State programs.
+Payment rates must be sufficient to ensure equal access for eligible families to child care services comparable to those provided to children whose parents are not eligible to receive assistance under any federal or State child care programs.
 In addition, market rates must take into account the variations in costs of providing child care in different settings and to children of different age groups and the additional cost of providing child care for children with special needs.
 The federal Administration for Children and Families has indicated in the preamble to the final rule for the Child Care and Development Fund, 45 CFR Parts 98 and 99, that it regards rates set at the 75th percentile of the market as sufficient to provide subsidized parents equal access to child care providers.

-In accordance with federal regulatory requirements, OCFS conducted a telephone survey of a sample of regulated providers.
+In accordance with federal regulatory requirements, OCFS contracted with a market research firm to conduct a telephone survey of a sample of regulated providers.
 Prior to conducting the telephone survey, a letter was sent to all regulated child care providers to inform them that they might be included among the sample of providers called to participate in the market rate survey.
-A copy of the questions accompanied the letters, so that providers could prepare their responses in advance of their possible participation in the market rate survey.
-A market research firm conducted the telephone survey in English and in Spanish, as needed, and had resources available to assist providers in other languages as well.
-Market rate data was collected from almost 4,000 providers.
+A copy of the questions accompanied the letters so that providers could prepare their responses in advance of their possible participation in the market rate survey.
+The market research firm conducted the telephone survey in English and in Spanish, as needed, and had resources available to assist providers in other languages as well.
+Market rate data was collected from over 4,800 providers.